 HB1299: Bill Hearings & Public Record

-• Summary: HB 1299 is a multi-faceted bill that limits access for trans folks in public restrooms, in sports settings, and designates that “biological sex” must be the determining factor in prison placement.
-This bill sponsor defines as “biological sex” like many of the other proposed bathroom and locker room bans this legislative season on a binary, despite the vast number of variations to biological sex that exist.
+We define HB1299 as an Anti-Trans Bathroom & Sports Ban and Prison Segregation bill.
+HB1299 is a multi-faceted bill that limits access for trans folks in public restrooms, in sports settings, and designates that “biological sex” must be the determining factor in prison placement.
+This bill sponsor defines “biological sex” like many of the other proposed bathroom and locker room bans this legislative season on a binary, despite the vast number of variations to biological sex that exist.
 This bill is another example of the state legislature attempting to police the movements of trans people in New Hampshire, despite two separate Governors vetoing three similar bills already.

 • Committee Hearing Scheduled (02/20/26 at 1 Granite Place, room 231 @ 10:30 am) 🎬Committee hearing lasted 45 minutes.